CasperEngl/try-catch/README.md

 ### Browser (ESM)

-Notice `type="module"` is required to use import statements.
+Notice `type="module"` is required to use import statements in the browser.

 ```html
 <script type="module">